mertcaliskan34/Motoko-Projects/README.md

 # Motoko Projects
-This repository features canisters developed with the Motoko programming language.
+This repository showcases my projects developed during the Internet Computer Internship Bootcamp hosted by Rise In.